 - United HealthCare

 Medicare is also another great option to accept insurance.
-While they are limited to coverage for Diabetes and Renal disease (and if done in a primary care setting, obesity counseling), it is definitely still worth becoming a Medicare provider because the 65+ age group will be the ones are most likely the ones who will need nutrition counseling.
+While they are often limited to coverage for Diabetes and Renal disease (and if done in a primary care setting, obesity counseling), it is definitely still worth becoming a Medicare provider because the 65+ age group will be the ones are most likely the ones who will need nutrition counseling.

 Once you've made your list, contact each health insurance company to obtain an application to become a network provider and find out the following before proceeding: